SamMed05/c-cpp-notes/docs/cpp/operators.md

 custom_edit_url: null
 ---

-To make operations and calculations with numbers and variables in C++, we use (like in math) a bunch of different operators, each one with it's own unique role.
+To make operations and calculations with numbers and variables in C++, we use (like in math) a bunch of different operators, each one with its own unique role.
 There exist operators that we can use for logic, too.

 There are different types of operators.
 Let's see them.

 :::warning

-Bitwise operators are intentionally left out, because we we'll never need them.
+Bitwise operators are intentionally left out because in our programs we'll never need them.

 :::

 ## Arithmetic operators
-They compute the result of specific arithmetic operation and return its result.
+They compute the result of a specific arithmetic operation and return its result.

 | Syntax | Operator name  | Example |
 |--------|----------------|---------|